fierval/SFND_2D_Feature_Tracking/WRITEUP.md

 ## MP.2 Keypoint Detection

 `HARRIS` is an old detector requiring its own `OpenCV` call for corner detection and then post-processing and NMS.
-I used the code we worked on during the excercise in the lessons to implement these stages of `HARRIS` detector implementation.
+I used the code we worked on during the excercise in the lessons to implement these stages of `HARRIS` detector.

 All the rest of the detectors are nicely packaged by `OpenCV` into their own static `create()` functions and all derive from `cv::FeatureDetector`, so a cast and a call to the virtual `detect` does the job.
 I have refactored the selection logic into `createDetectorOfType`